Borderline (2024 TV series)

-Borderline is an Irish and British police procedural television series set on the border between Ireland and Northern Ireland, where crimes affect both sides of the border.
+Borderline is an Irish and Northern Irish police procedural television series set on the border between Ireland and Northern Ireland, where crimes affect both sides of the border.
 The cast is led by Eoin Macken and Amy De Bhrún and also includes Lochlann O'Mearain and Hugh O'Conor as well as Charlotte Bradley, Sophie Vavasseur, Craig McGinlay, and Jack Hickey.
 It was broadcast in September 2024.

 Premise

-Members of Northern Ireland's Police Service and the Republic of Ireland's Garda Síochána, including Detective Chief Inspector Philip Boyd of Northern Ireland and his Republic of Ireland counterpart, Detective Inspector Aoife Regan, must put their differences aside and collaborate to solve a crime that appears to straddle the border between the two countries.
+Members of Northern Ireland's Police Service and the Republic of Ireland's Garda Síochána, including Detective Chief Inspector Philip Boyd of Northern Ireland and his Republic of Ireland counterpart, Detective Inspector Aoife Regan, must put their differences aside and collaborate to solve a crime that appears to straddle the border between the two territories.